salsina/PCS-Python-Library/README.md

-# PCS Annotator: A Python Library for Classification Tasks Using Multiple LLMs Using LangChain
+# PCS Annotator: A Python Library for Classification Tasks with Multiple LLMs Using LangChain

 ## How to Install